 Kennett Square is a somewhat small borough located in the state of Pennsylvania.
 With a population of 6,202 people and seven constituent neighborhoods, Kennett Square is the 228th largest community in Pennsylvania.
 Kennett Square has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

 Kennett Square real estate is some of the most expensive in Pennsylvania, although Kennett Square house values don't compare to the most expensive real estate in the U.S.

-Kennett Square is a somewhat ethnically-diverse borough.
+Kennett Square is an extremely ethnically-diverse borough.
 The people who call Kennett Square home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Kennett Square residents report their race to be White, followed by Black or African-American.
 Kennett Square also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 49.68% of the borough’s residents.
-Important ancestries of people in Kennett Square include German, Italian, English, and Polish.
+People of Hispanic or Latino origin account for 39.08% of the borough’s residents.
+Important ancestries of people in Kennett Square include German, Irish, Italian, English, and Scottish.

 The most common language spoken in Kennett Square is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Polish.